beccycole/simulation-project/README.md

 ## Repository

-This repository contains a jupyter notebook called simulation-project.ipynb.
+This repository contains a jupyter notebook called Simulation-Project-2018.ipynb.
 To run this notebook you must have [jupyter](http://jupyter.org/) installed on your machine.
 Jupyter comes pre-installed with the [Anaconda](https://www.anaconda.com/) python distribution package which I would advise you to install.